Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Exercises: Physics

 \ifdefined\solution \solution\textit{Experimental scientists are well aware of the uncertainties that their experiments can have.
 On the other hand, mathematicians are somewhat suspicious of uncertainty, but they should not fall into the trap of thinking that `exact' answers are ever exact!
-This is especially important when the application, in this case the aiming of a projectile, could have serious effects on safety.}
+This is especially important when the application, in this case the aiming of a projectile, could have serious effects on safety.
+The final part of the question shows how some areas of mathematics are immensely influenced by industries such as the military.}

-Due to time constraints, we were not able to provide a full solution to this question.
+\begin{enumerate} \item \textit{Note to instructor: This part can be given as a derivation exercise by stating the expression for $x(t)$ within the question, or as an exercise asking students to work out the expression fully for themselves.} \\The motion will be governed by Newton's Second Law $\mathbf{F}=m\mathbf{a}=m\mathbf{\dot v}$.
+Taking the origin to be the point where the projectile is fired from, we have: